 If you fancy beef instead, our recipe for roast beef with garden herbs and gravy is a gorgeous way to cook beef in the springtime.
-There’s no reason why you couldn’t go with fish either; a whole salmon would make a stunning Easter table centrepiece.
+There’s no reason why you couldn’t go with fish either; A salmon-en-croute would make a stunning Easter table centrepiece.

 Find a Spring Roast Potatoes Recipe